bsnAndras/gfa-wanderer/Specifications.md

 #### 🟩Battle

 - 🟩When a hero enters a tile which is occupied by a monster, a battle forms.
+- 🟥(debug) When a monster meets another monster, no battle occurs.
 - 🟩The character entering the occupied tile is the attacker.
 - 🟩When the player hits `space` his hero strikes on the defender and then it strikes back.